sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 As stated previously, most of the times, embedded systems are reactive, that means, they wait for an input, when they have it, they perform some computation, and then it generates an output.
 Than means they can be modelled as an Automata.

-**OPERATIONAL SEMANTICS**: are a category of formal programming lenguaje semantics, in which certain desired propierties of a program, such correctness, safety or security are verified by proofs of logical statements about its execution and procedures,
+**OPERATIONAL SEMANTICS**: Is a category of formal programming lenguaje semantics, in which certain desired propierties of a program, such correctness, safety or security are verified by proofs of logical statements about its execution and procedures,

-**TRANSITION SYSTEM**: In computer science, a transition system is used to describe the potential of a discrete system.
+**TRANSITION SYSTEM**: In computer science, a transition system is used to describe the different status of a discrete system.
 It consists in states, and trasitions between states.

 Transitions systems differs from *Finite State Automata* in several ways:
 - The set of states, is not necessarily finite, but it must be contable.